 - Consider working with a Fidelity investment professional one on one to review or develop your retirement income plan based on your individual situation.

-- Learn more about investment options such as annuities that can help generate an income stream in retirement.
+- Consider investment options that can help generate an income stream in retirement, such annuities.